lanl/hippynn/docs/source/user_guide/custom_nodes.rst

    :end-before: # end doc snippet

-Note that we have added the input_names tuple as well, this attribute can be set on both SingleNode and MultiNode classes.
+Note that we have added the ``input_names`` tuple as well, this attribute can be set on both SingleNode and MultiNode classes.

-The ``_main_output`` attribute specifies what tensor to use by default when sending information to a child node.
+The ``main_output_name`` attribute specifies what tensor to use by default when sending information to a child node.
 This class also makes use of the ``AutoKw`` mix-in for defining a new module using keyword arguments.
 These arguments will be passed to a new instance of the attribute ``auto_module_class``.
 To use this node, we now only need to supply the arguments for the pytorch module: